 More so, there is a shortage of people with the skills to bring together the data, analyze it and publish the results.

-All the above-mentioned challenges can be addressed with a solution like PHRAZOR by vPhrase that automates data analysis and report generation.
+All the above-mentioned challenges can be addressed with a solution like Phrazor, an augmented analytics tool by vPhrase that automates data analysis and report generation.
 The reports contain graphical elements coupled with comprehensive narratives to aid quick understanding, and thus faster decision making.

-Apart from the news and media industry, it also finds applications in the healthcare, education and BFSI sectors.
+Apart from the media and entertainment industry, it also finds applications in healthcare, education, BFSI, and FMCG analytics.

 Big Data is at the foundation of all the megatrends that are happening and it is up to us to leverage the power of analytics to march forward and realize our business goals.